-What future for Switzerland in a globalised world? - SWI swissinfo.ch
+What future for Switzerland in a globalised world?

 A look back into its 100-year history and glimpses of the future marked a series of speeches given by business experts and representatives from the world of science and research, culture and the media during the Congress of the Swiss Abroad in the capital, Bern.

-“Switzerland is known traditionally for its humanitarian activities and its businesses,” said Mauro Dell’Ambrogio, State Secretary for Education, Research and Innovation.
+“Switzerland is known traditionally for its humanitarian activities and its businesses,” said Mauro Dell’Ambrogio, State Secretary for Education, Research and Innovationexternal link.

 “But it is increasingly recognised for its system of education and research,” he continued.